CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ComputeRackUnit.md

 `func (o *ComputeRackUnit) UnsetComputePersonality()`

 UnsetComputePersonality ensures that no value is present for ComputePersonality, not even an explicit nil
+### GetEquipmentEnclosureElements

+`func (o *ComputeRackUnit) GetEquipmentEnclosureElements() []EquipmentEnclosureElementRelationship`

+GetEquipmentEnclosureElements returns the EquipmentEnclosureElements field if non-nil, zero value otherwise.

+### GetEquipmentEnclosureElementsOk

+`func (o *ComputeRackUnit) GetEquipmentEnclosureElementsOk() (*[]EquipmentEnclosureElementRelationship, bool)`

+GetEquipmentEnclosureElementsOk returns a tuple with the EquipmentEnclosureElements field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEquipmentEnclosureElements

+`func (o *ComputeRackUnit) SetEquipmentEnclosureElements(v []EquipmentEnclosureElementRelationship)`

+SetEquipmentEnclosureElements sets EquipmentEnclosureElements field to given value.

+### HasEquipmentEnclosureElements

+`func (o *ComputeRackUnit) HasEquipmentEnclosureElements() bool`

+HasEquipmentEnclosureElements returns a boolean if a field has been set.

+### SetEquipmentEnclosureElementsNil

+`func (o *ComputeRackUnit) SetEquipmentEnclosureElementsNil(b bool)`

+ SetEquipmentEnclosureElementsNil sets the value for EquipmentEnclosureElements to be an explicit nil

+### UnsetEquipmentEnclosureElements
+`func (o *ComputeRackUnit) UnsetEquipmentEnclosureElements()`

+UnsetEquipmentEnclosureElements ensures that no value is present for EquipmentEnclosureElements, not even an explicit nil
 ### GetFanmodules

 `func (o *ComputeRackUnit) GetFanmodules() []EquipmentFanModuleRelationship`